Composite Tooth Fillings From Plainville, CT Dentist Office

 Dental fillings or tooth fillings are the most common tooth restoration.
 At Gentle Dental Care, Plainville, CT dentist, Dr. Thomas Peltzer uses a tooth-colored composite material to fill cavities and restore damaged teeth.

 When tooth decay leaves your tooth with a cavity, Dr. Peltzer will give you a local anesthetic to minimize discomfort.
 He will use a drill or a laser to remove the decayed portion of the tooth.
-After removing the decay, the viable tooth that is left is cleaned and then filled, restoring the tooth’s integrity and function.
+After removing the decay, the viable tooth that is left is cleaned and then filled, restoring the tooth’s integrity and function with a high quality tooth filling in Plainville, CT.
 This process is primarily to stop the spread of decay and infection and make your tooth strong again, after losing some of its protective enamel.

 Years ago, silver fillings were the standard type of filling material and there are still dentists that actually still do silver fillings for whatever reason.
 Some states have actually banned silver fillings for what they believe to be medical reasons because there is some question as to whether there are medical complications as a result of those things.
 I don’t know where exactly I stand on that because the research is not 100% in yet but why take a chance.
 We have white fillings that we do for patients whether it is front teeth or back teeth.
 We don’t put big giant silver metal fillings in that eventually turn black and look pretty ugly actually.
 We put in white fillings that are durable and strong and materials have evolved phenomenally over the years.
 We have a wide latitude of different ranges of colors that we can utilize in terms of different shades of white.
 Some people have more grey in their teeth, more yellow in their teeth, brighter white teeth, so we will match the color of the filling to the color of the tooth then often times they are basically invisible in terms of how they look to anybody looking at somebody smiling or talking.